Your employee handbook outlines your culture, mission, policies, and expectations—essentially everything that makes you, you.

 Notice periods

-When an employee hands in their resignation, there should be a clear minimum notice period set out by the company so that they have time to prepare a replacement.
-This section should outline the notice periods for both the employee and the company.
-It’s also important to note that notice period policies tend to vary from country to country.
-So if your company is spread across different locations, you should detail which policies apply to which location.
+When a person hands in their resignation, communicate a clear minimum notice period set out by the company so they have time to prepare a replacement.
+This section outlines the notice periods for both the leaver and the company.

 Contract termination